 On Tuesday, Aug.
 4, residents in Eureka will have the opportunity to vote on the future of the city’s water and sewer systems.
-Missouri American Water has offered the city $28 million to purchase both systems and pledged to invest an additional $37.2 million in system improvements over the next five years.
+Missouri American Water has offered the city $28 million to purchase both systems and pledged to invest an additional $37.2 million in system improvements over the next ten years.
 This capital commitment includes, but is not limited to, investing in a main extension to connect the Eureka water distribution system to Missouri American Water’s St. Louis County water supply and investing in the sewer system to maintain compliance with all current and future federal and state regulations.

 Rate estimates show the average resident in Eureka would save about $1,240 over the next five years if Missouri American Water makes the needed water and sewer system investments, compared to if the city of Eureka makes needed investments by itself.
 If Eureka doesn’t sell its water and sewer systems, the city will need to keep raising rates to pay for required sewer system upgrades to maintain regulatory compliance and for any water system improvements.

 Eureka currently draws its water from local wells, which results in the water being high in Total Dissolved Solids (TDS).
 Eureka’s level of TDS is much higher than the U.S. Environmental Protection Agency’s recommended limit.
 High TDS results in water scaling, which can lead to costly damage to water-using appliances and plumbing.
 This often results in homeowners needing to more frequently repair and/or replace expensive items like washing machines, dishwashers, and water heaters.
 Scale accumulation around heating elements also prevents effective conduction, leading to higher electricity bills.
 Softening to reduce the hardness component of TDS can create additional water quality concerns and impact plumbing and appliances.